seroperson/jvm-live-reload/README.md

 supported build systems are `sbt` and `gradle`.
 We want to cover as much as we can, so more build systems will likely be added later.

+Besides the basic plugin installation flow, the only thing which you need to change in your's application code: **you must implement a `/health` endpoint**.
-In addition to the basic installation, you must add a `/health` endpoint to your web application.
-It must respond successfully when the application is ready to receive requests; usually, you can leave it without any logic.
+It must respond successfully when the application is ready to receive requests;
+usually, you can leave it without any logic.

 ### sbt